Traveling with your skincare routine in a carry on takes planning, but it’s possible. Plan ahead and make some compromises.

 Though it takes a fair amount of planning, it is possible.

-Protip: A sheet mask is a great way to take a self care moment on a long haul flight.
+Plus, a sheet mask is a great way to take a self care moment on a long haul flight or thing to add to your in-flight skincare routine.
 Airplane air can dry out your skin and a sheet mask can help.
 Plus, they’re a great way to wind down before attempting to fall asleep in a tiny airplane seat.

 When choosing what to leave at home and buy at your destination, consider: